orgua/shepherd_v2_planning/21_hw_design_cape.rst

     - internal calibration? with 2 switches and 1 calibration-linear-power-supply
     - OP-Amp, bias Subtractor: LMP7701MF, not needed now
     - sync to pps -> external pcb

+Changes after v2r1:
+- only 5 diodes of type PMEG in order?

+- silkscreen - 10k array are 1k
+- 3d-Step: shield transparent for better view below
+- same orientation for transistors
+- silk.
+"P3" designator is below component
+- pads of 0402 bigger, 1.2x1.2 as min area for pads? paste 0.8x0.8? got some tombstones on current revision
+   - half a pad distance to neighbour (keepout)
+- improve connection betwenn pads (esp.
+0402)
+- change 100 uF to 47? one less component
+- feducial seems massive, shrink it?
+- SPI-CS with at least 33R to lower chance of interference
+- R for BatteryGood is wrong (handled by PRU), should it also be routed to userspace?
+- Testpad should be square for GND, half-circle for Signal or similar
+- TC7WH-Footprint is to large
+- HC2G-comment (Name) is wrong / twisted
+- DAC pads could be longer, reach more under the IC
+- MP32 has no dot on package, just [ABC], lower left is pin1
+- NSR (or all diodes) could get a line on the 3d-file (current dot is confusing, because the actual package has line and dot)
+- the orange led is red! ... bad UI for general blinking
+- improve marking on Voltages, maybe with an arrow
+- reverse diode of mosfet is too weak - already destroyed the reverse polarity protection
+- some popular Flag-Markers on backside for pinheader
+- Pin1 dot should be a shallow/sharp triangle, pointing in the right direction (less confusing in dense layouts)
+- describe gain of OP-Amp in schematic
+- 100R, accuracy is missing in description / constraints
+- Silk for L9/L10
+- essential silk-numbers on headers can be bigger/bold, a bit more distance from header
+- r3 (dac, emu)
+- rename rec to harvest, port on pcb more obvious
+- harvest dAC ch-b - drain power source OK?
+- vias came back only weak tainted (make it less severe if that happens), mainly for target pcb
+- switch to thinner stencil, bigger pads (paste is good for it)
+- header-row on target has paste, it should not
+- Font/Writing in copper is unreadable on target (slighly below spec)
+- qr code is not readable, blurred, reduce size of "pixel"
+- usb-socket is impossible to hand-solder right now
+- transistor-footprint is not conform to datasheet, it is slighly bigger and just misses the pads?!?
+- u13 thermal to wide, reduce a bit to avoid shorts (u15 has same possible weaknes)
+- rework als Pin-Descriptions (already mentioned)
+- add layer for manual / pick'and'place descriptions (m15, m?)
+-

+General rule for assembly-drawings
+- origin orientation
+	- keepout
+	- assembly notes (mech15)
+- designator
+	- keepout
+	- top designator (mech 2?)
+- Copper / Silk
+	- L1 Pads / Via
+	- Keepout
+	- Top Overlay
+-> print in Color

 schematics Closed
     - Beaglebone